-- 9.1 The College takes seriously all complaints made against adults in positions of trust.
+8.1 The College takes seriously all complaints made against adults in positions of trust.
 Procedures are in place at the College for students, parents/carers and staff to share any concern that they may have about the actions of any member of staff or volunteer to a Designated Safeguarding Officer.

-Allegations made against staff, agency workers and volunteers will be dealt with according to the process laid out in DFE guidance and local social care/police arrangements where each campus is located will be followed to investigate and resolve complaints without delay. - 9.2 The College's Strategic Designated Safeguarding Lead, (Vice Principal, Denise Lloyd) is the identified Designated Member for Allegations against Staff, Agency Workers and Volunteers (DMAASV)who will deal with issues of staff (Agency or Volunteer) inappropriate conduct towards a student.
-They will work with the Colleges' Designated Safeguarding Officer/manager to confirm the details of individual cases and to reach a decision on the way forward, including reporting the matter to the Local Authority Designated Officer.
-If the Chief Executive or Chair of Governors is the subject of the

-- allegation or concern, this should also be reported to Strategic Designated Safeguarding Lead in order that they may activate the appropriate procedures. - 9.3 Staff will not investigate cases of suspected abuse themselves.
+Allegations made against staff, agency workers and volunteers will be dealt with according to the process laid out in DFE guidance and local social care/police arrangements where each campus is located will be followed to investigate and resolve complaints without delay.

+- 8.2 The College's Strategic Designated Safeguarding Lead, (Vice Principal, Denise Lloyd) is the identified Designated Member for Allegations against Staff, Agency Workers and Volunteers (DMAASV)who will deal with issues of staff (Agency or Volunteer) inappropriate conduct towards a student.
+They will work with the Colleges' Designated Safeguarding lead and Head of Human Resources to confirm the details of individual cases and to reach a decision on the way forward, including reporting the matter to the Local Authority Designated Officer.
+If the Chief Executive or Chair of Governors is the subject of the allegation or concern, this should also be reported to Strategic Designated Safeguarding Lead in order that they may activate the appropriate procedures. - 8.3 Staff will not investigate cases of suspected abuse themselves.
 The College will cooperate fully with the Police and Children's Social Care.
-Please refer to the procedures detailed in Appendix 6 and refer to the Staff Code of Conduct (Appendix 1).
+Please refer to the procedures detailed in Appendix 6 and refer to the Staff Code of Conduct (Appendix 1). - 8.4 Learning from all investigations against staff and volunteers should be incorporated by the College into its' procedures and not only those that are concluded and substantiated (KCSIE 2023). - 8.5 All staff need to be aware of how to handle low level concerns and allegations against staff and volunteers and the processes are contained in relevant HR staff behaviour policy documents (KCSIE 2023).

-10. Safe Recruitment and Staff Appointments
+9. Safe Recruitment and Staff Appointments